• Skip to primary navigation

 • 1 cup dry green lentils rinsed

-• 1 tbsp fresh rosemary cut into small pieces
+• 1 tablespoon fresh rosemary cut into small pieces

 • 1 bay leaf